-To apply to the Tribunal fill in a QCAT form 2 Application for Minor Civil Dispute - Residential Tenancy Dispute.
+To apply to QCAT complete Form 2 Application for Minor Civil Dispute - Residential Tenancy Dispute.
 This form is available from your local courthouse or QCAT at www.qcat.qld.gov.au

 On the application form you are the applicant.
 Your first respondent is the agent or lessor who listed you.
 Include the database operator (eg: TICA) as your second respondent.
-Naming both parties ensures the Tribunal will notify them of any order to remove your listing.
+Naming both parties ensures QCAT will notify them of any order to remove your listing.

-Your QCAT application must state the section of the Act you are applying under and the orders you want the Tribunal to make.
+Your application must state the section of the Act you are applying under, and the orders you want the Tribunal to make.
 You will need to attach a copy of your listing and evidence to support your request for removal; for example evidence showing a debt has been paid, or a statement explaining why the listing is unlawful or unjust.